Sections

 Framingham Heart Study: Member of the Ancillary Proposals Review Committee.

-National Recognition: Named a Top 1% All-Star Nephrology Researcher (2024–2025) by Avant Garde Health.
+National Recognition: Named a Top 1% All-Star Nephrology Researcher (2024–2025) by Avant-Garde Health.

 Research & Scholarship:

-As a clinician-investigator at the Boston University Chobanian & Avedisian School of Medicine, Dr. Verma’s research integrates epidemiology, physiology, and proteomics to uncover pathways of Cardiovascular–Kidney–Metabolic (CKM) disease progression.
+As a clinician-investigator at the Boston University Chobanian & Avedisian School of Medicine, Dr. Verma’s research integrates epidemiology, physiology, and proteomics to uncover pathways of Cardiovascular–Kidney–Metabolic (CKM) syndrome progression.
 He has authored more than 70 peer-reviewed publications in premier journals, including BMJ, Annals of Internal Medicine, Circulation, JASN, European Heart Journal, and JACC.
 His 2025 study on long-term risk estimation across CKM stages was selected for the "Best of ASN Journals."

 Clinical Expertise & Mentorship: